Nitrokey/nitrokey-documentation/storage/windows/index.rst

 4. Use the Nitrokey App to change the default User PIN (default: 123456) and Admin PIN (default: 12345678) to your own choices.

-Your Nitrokey is now ready to use. `Checkout <https://www.nitrokey.com/documentation/applications>`_ the various use cases and supported applications.
+Your Nitrokey is now ready to use.

 .. note::